21. 03. 2025 Andrea Mariani NetEye, Unified Monitoring

 WantedBy=multi-user.target

-We can check whether the service is working by the command:
+We can check that the service is working by the command:

 # systemctl status serial-modem-emulator

-Or check whether the new devices were created correctly in:
+Or check whether the new devices were created correctly:

 # ll /dev/ttys*